alex-bellon/wikipedia/README.md

 - [Graveyard orbit](https://en.wikipedia.org/wiki/Graveyard_orbit) - an orbit that lies away from common operational orbits.
 Some satellites are moved into such orbits at the end of their operational life to reduce the probability of colliding with operational spacecraft and generating space debris.

 ### Biology
+- [Conservation-induced extinction](https://en.wikipedia.org/wiki/Conservation-induced_extinction) - happens when trying to preserve a different species.
+This mostly threatens the parasite and pathogen species that are highly host-specific to critically endangered hosts.
+When the last individuals of a host species are captured for the purpose of captive breeding and reintroduction programs, they typically undergo anti-parasitic treatments to increase survival and reproductive success.
+This practice may unintentionally result in the extinction of the species antagonistic to the target species, such as certain parasites.
 - [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) - a hypothetical form of life with mirror-reflected molecular building blocks
 - [Primordial soup](https://en.wikipedia.org/wiki/Primordial_soup) - the hypothetical set of conditions present on the Earth around 4.0 to 3.7 billion years ago.
 - [Viviparity](https://en.wikipedia.org/wiki/Viviparity) - development of the embryo inside the body of the parent.
 This is opposed to oviparity which is a reproductive mode in which females lay developing eggs that complete their development and hatch externally from the mother.